edgedb/easy-edgedb/chapter10/index.md

 select NPC.name[2:-2];
 ```

-This prints from index 2 up to 2 indexes away from the end (it'll cut off the first two letters on each side).
+This prints from index 2 up to 2 indexes away from the end (in other words, it'll cut off two letters from each side).
 Here's the output:

 ```
 {